 Among the many examples of New Deal funded art projects in Philly are these totally wonderful mailmen on the Nix Federal Building:

-One New Deal program, called the Public Buildings Administration, was set up to construct and operate federal buildings.
-In addition to building new post offices, it also hired muralists to decorate them with paintings designed to boost the moral of citizens suffering hardships of the depression (figuring that folks from all walks of life eventually ended up in a post office), so they typically depict local events, local people and local folk lore.
+One New Deal program, called the Public Buildings Administration, was set up to construct and operate federal buildings, such as the customs house, schools and post offices.
+In addition to building, it also hired muralists to decorate them with paintings designed to boost the moral of citizens suffering hardships of the depression (figuring that folks from all walks of life eventually ended up in a post office), so they typically depict local events, local people and local folk lore.
 Of the 1400+ post office murals created, 3 Philadelphia post offices still have their original murals:

 Spring Garden (1299 N 7th St.)